KSP-CKAN/CKAN/Spec.md

 ##### download

 A fully formed URL, indicating where a machine may download the described version of the mod.
-Note: This field is not required if the `kind` is `metapackage`.
+Note: This field is not required if the `kind` is `metapackage` or `dlc`.

 ##### license